KawaiiZapic/PowerToysSteamLauncher/README.md

 ## Usage
 1. The default keyword is `==`
 2. Once plugin is loaded, it will scan all Steam Library to find installed games.
-3. If a new game installed / a game uninstalled, you may need to restart PowerToys to re-index game list.
+3. If a new game installed / a game uninstalled, plugin will auto update cached game list.

 ## TODO
-1. [ ] Automatic update game list
+1. [x] Automatic update game list